• HEALTH & NUTRITION

 Magnesium supplementation

 So, how much magnesium should you have each day?
-While the recommended dietary allowance for magnesium differs depending on your individual needs, age and sex, adults can consume roughly 310–420 mg of magnesium per day.
+While the recommended dietary intake for magnesium differs depending on your individual needs, age and sex, adults can consume roughly 310–420 mg of magnesium per day.
 With that said, it’s not uncommon for people’s daily magnesium intake to be lower than recommended which can lead to a magnesium deficiency.
 Low magnesium levels are more common among older adults and women, increasing their risk of developing a magnesium deficiency.

-If you have a magnesium deficiency, there are a few things you can do to increase your magnesium intake.
+If you have a magnesium deficiency, there are a few things you can do to increase your dietary magnesium intake.
 Start by incorporating more magnesium-rich foods into your diet, like pumpkin seeds, spinach, almonds, salmon, brown rice and avocado.
 Fortified foods like cereals and low-fat yogurt are also good sources of magnesium.
 If you still suffer from low magnesium levels, it could be worth taking a magnesium supplement to boost your body's magnesium intake.

 Before you dive headfirst into magnesium supplementation, it's worth noting that not all magnesium supplements are made the same.
 Some are formulated with different types of magnesium, which could make certain supplements more effective depending on your health concerns.
 Here are some common forms of magnesium: